Skip to main content

 Ensuring Success

-If installed, the verifier will verify through manufacturer product literature that the installed drinking water treatment system meets the applicable NSF/ANSI standard and yields at least 85 gallons of treated water for each 100 gallons of water processed.
+If a drinking water treatment system is installed, the EPA WaterSense verifier will verify through manufacturer product literature that the installed drinking water treatment system meets the applicable NSF/ANSI standard and yields at least 85 gallons of treated water for each 100 gallons of water processed.

 Nearly all water treatment devices require some maintenance, monitoring, and/or testing to evaluate and ensure proper operation.
 Builders should ensure that the appropriate information is obtained from the manufacturer and provided to the homeowner.